 And when you create a pin, follow these two other simple rules:

 - Disclose that the link is an affiliate link.

 After you find the right pins for your audience and create the pins, you schedule your pins to group boards.
 Make sure the group board allows product pins in the first place.

-We use Tailwind to schedule products to group boards.
+I use Tailwind to schedule products to group boards.
 Tailwind makes making money from Pinterest practically effortless.
 You can use their Board Lists feature to group together boards of the same genre.
 Then, when you’re scheduling a pin, you can schedule it to either a specific board…or a group of boards!

 If you haven’t tried Tailwind before, click here for a free trial of your first 100 pins.

 If the Tailwind Tribe allows it, you can also add your pins to the Tribe.
 Tailwind Tribes are a feature totally and 100% free.